Politics and Media

 Coup Attempt and the "State of Emergency"

-Turkey is now being governed under a state of emergency, which was declared five days after the failed coup attempt in 15 July 2016 and 19 executive orders, for which AKP holds the Gulenist Organization to account, although having shared the power with the same organization between 2002-2013.
+Over the last two years (July 2016 - July 2018), Turkey had been governed by a state of emergency which was declared five days after the failed coup attempt on July 15, 2016, for which the AKP holds the Gulenist Organization to account, although having shared the power with the same organization between 2002-2013.
 Turkey has suspended the European Convention on Human Rights, as part of the Convention's 15th Article.
 The execution of this Article is still being discussed, in terms of fundamental human rights, especially media freedom and freedom of speech.
-The state of emergency is being extended every three months.

-The number of those who are in jail based on state of emergency executive decrees is over 40,000.
+The number of those who are in jail based on the state of emergency executive decrees is over 50,000.

 As part of the solidarity started to bring attention to the pressure faced by Özgür Gündem daily, 56 "guest editor in chiefs" worked with the daily between 3 May - 7 August 2016.
 The daily was shut down by decrees declared under the state of emergency, however out of the 56 guest editors 50 faced investigation.
 36 of these investigations turned into cases and the editors are being on trial based on claims of "terror propaganda."